Astro-Sean/AutoPHoT/README.md

 ## Referencing

 * As this code is very much still under development and being tested, you should be very cautious before using results from AutoPhOT in a publication - there are papers in prep that are using AutoPhOT light curves, but please speak to us first.
+AutoPhoT citation to come.

-## Testing
+## Testing and Debugging

 * If you experience errors with a particular file, the most effective means of debug is to share the file with a developer for diagnostic.
 Once bugs have been addressed all files will be deleted. **All shared data will be kept confidential**.